C-Ronny/cliq2/README.md

 ### Installation

-- apk file coming soon...
+- apk file will be uploaded soon...

 ## Contributing